ML4SCI/ML4SCI.github.io/_training/howto-educator-profile.md

 ### Notes

-* The profile picture will be taken from your [github](https://github.com) profile (if specified).
-If the github profile is not specified, it will be taken from [gravatar](https://gravatar.com/) (a free service for global avatar synchornization).
-If the latter is not specified either, you will have a blank profile picture.
+* The profile picture will be taken from your [gravatar](https://gravatar.com/) (a free service for global avatar synchornization) or, if gravatar is not specified, from your [github](https://github.com) profile (if specified).
+If both are left blank, you will have a blank profile picture.
 * The roles are explained [here](/training/educators).
 Valid examples: ``[]``, ``[instructor, mentor]``.  **Invalid**: ``mentor`` (no brackets).
 Please keep the order of the roles as they are in the template.

 ### Example